erictapen/typst-invoice/lib.typ

   recipient,
   // Name and bank account details of the entity receiving the money bank-account,
+  // The date when the service or the delivery happend
+  service-date: none,
   // The text to display below the items
   invoice-text: "Vielen Dank für die Zusammenarbeit.
 Die Rechnungssumme überweisen Sie bitte
     innerhalb von 14 Tagen ohne Abzug auf mein unten genanntes Konto unter Nennung